 The Effects of Stress on Body and Mind

 Your stress fest is in full swing and shows itself not only in your body’s reactions – but very much in the way you behave ( Tip: Check out your stress level with this stress test ) :

-- The home travel by planes, trains and automobiles is filled of idiotic ticket controllers, security staff and unhelpful air crew.
+- The home travel by planes, trains, and automobiles is filled with idiotic ticket controllers, security staff and unhelpful aircrew.
 It is all so odd that they seem so much more stupid on your home journey compared to how helpful they were on departure.
 It’s them, not you – right?

 - You find fault in everyone, but yourself.
-Your dog is uncombed; the cat is not sitting when told; the partner is not loving; and your neighbour a moron.
+Your dog is uncombed; the cat is not sitting when told; the partner is not loving, and your neighbor a moron.
 Right?

 - Everything is one big conspiracy that has been plotted to make you blow all your fuses……